ErickKoga/conf-zomboid-server/README.md

 3. Run the following commands:

-    - Make the data and configuration directories:
+    - Make the data and configuration directories in your home directory:

       ```shell
-      mkdir ZomboidConfig ZomboidDedicatedServer
+      mkdir -p ~/ZomboidConfig ~/ZomboidDedicatedServer
       ```

     - Pull the image from DockerHub: